Foreign policy of the Lyndon B. Johnson administration: 1967 and the Tet Offensive

 By the middle of 1967 nearly 70,000 Americans had been killed or wounded in the war, which was being commonly described in the news media and elsewhere as a "stalemate."
 Nonetheless, Johnson agreed to an increase of 55,000 troops, bringing the total to 525,000.
 In August, Johnson, with the Joint Chiefs of Staff's support, decided to expand the air campaign and exempted only Hanoi, Haiphong and a buffer zone with China from the target list.
 Later that month McNamara told a United States Senate subcommittee that an expanded air campaign would not bring Hanoi to the peace table.
 The Joint Chiefs were astounded, and threatened mass resignation; McNamara was summoned to the White House for a three-hour dressing down; nevertheless, Johnson had received reports from the Central Intelligence Agency confirming McNamara's analysis at least in part.
 In the meantime an election establishing a constitutional government in the South was concluded and provided hope for peace talks.

 With the war arguably in a stalemate and in light of the widespread disapproval of the conflict, Johnson convened a group of veteran government foreign policy experts, informally known as "the Wise Men": Dean Acheson, Gen. Omar Bradley, George Ball, McGeorge Bundy, Arthur Dean, C. Douglas Dillon, Abe Fortas, W. Averell Harriman, Henry Cabot Lodge Jr., Robert D. Murphy, and Maxwell D. Taylor.
 They unanimously opposed leaving Vietnam, and encouraged Johnson to "stay the course."
 Afterward, on November 17, in a nationally televised address, the president assured the American public, "We are inflicting greater losses than we're taking...We are making progress."
 Less than two weeks later, an emotional Robert McNamara announced his resignation as Secretary of Defense.
 Behind closed doors, he had begun regularly expressing doubts over Johnson's war strategy, angering the president.
 He joined a growing list of Johnson's top aides who resigned over the war, including Bill Moyers, McGeorge Bundy, and George Ball.

-On January 30, 1968, the Viet Cong and the North Vietnamese Army began the Tet offensive against South Vietnam's five largest cities.
+On January 30, 1968, the Viet Cong and the North Vietnamese Army began the Tet Offensive against South Vietnam's five largest cities.
 While the Tet offensive failed militarily, it was a psychological victory, definitively turning American public opinion against the war effort.
-In February 1968, influential news anchor Walter Cronkite expressed on the air that the conflict was deadlocked and that additional fighting would change nothing.
+In February 1968, influential news anchor Walter Cronkite expressed on the air that the conflict was "mired in a stalemate" and that additional fighting would change nothing.
 Johnson reacted, saying "If I've lost Cronkite, I've lost middle America".
 Indeed, demoralization about the war was everywhere; 26 percent then approved of Johnson's handling of Vietnam, while 63 percent disapproved.